nonjene/grunt-update-reference/README.md

 # grunt-update-reference

-Grunt task for updating the newer changed resources's reference, to achieve cache bust.
+Grunt task for updating the newer changed resources's reference, to get cache bust.

 ## Feature

-It can also instantly update reference of one file which its content not changed by us, but changed by this task(updating reference).
+It can also instantly update reference of one file which its content not changed by us, but changed by this task.

 It can identify the newer file(first run will consider all match file is newer), it will configure other two task to achieve it (newer check is achieved by [grunt-newer](https://github.com/tschaub/grunt-newer), it will load automatically if it haven't installed in your project).